Pack3tL0ss/ConsolePi/README.md

 # ConsolePi

+###TEST BRANCH NEW CLUSTERING FEATURE###

+Clustering works but the documentation is still WiP

 Acts as a serial Console Server, allowing you to remotely connect to ConsolePi via Telnet/SSH/bluetooth to gain Console Access to devices connected to ConsolePi via USB to serial adapters (i.e. Switches, Routers, Access Points... anything with a serial port).
-Multiple Connectivity options, wired, WLAN (ConsolePi as client or ConsolePi as hotspot), and bluetooth.
+Multiple Connectivity options, wired, WLAN (as a client if it finds a configured SSID, falls back to hotspot mode), and bluetooth.

+*Check out the **NEW** ConsolePi Clustering Feature!!*

 *TL;DR:*
 Single Command Install Script.
 Run from a RaspberryPi running raspbian (that has internet access):